Joe Crookston: Biography

 Crookston's family origins include Hungary, and his website reports that polkas and Eastern European food figured in his upbringing.
 Joe Crookston was born and raised in rural Ohio and attended Kent State University.
-In 1987, while at college, he attended the Kent State Folk Festival and his musical interests shifted to focus on folk music, causing him to sell his classical guitar and acquire a steel stringed acoustic.
+While at college, he attended the Kent State Folk Festival and his musical interests shifted to focus on folk music, causing him to sell his classical guitar and acquire a steel stringed acoustic.
 Crookston lived in Seattle, Washington from 1996 until 2004.
-For about a year during this time he worked with troubled youth in a prison.
+For a year during this time he worked with detained youth at the King County Correctional Facility on Jackson Street in Seattle Washington.

-As of 2023 he is based in Ithaca, New York and tours extensively around the U.S., Canada and Ireland.
+As of 2025 he is based in Ithaca, New York and tours extensively around the U.S., Canada and Ireland.